 As the only ACGME-accredited, academic pediatric hospital medicine program in the region, we serve a broad geographic area across Washington, Wyoming, Alaska, Montana, and Idaho with a diverse and large patient population.
 Our faculty are nationally renowned leaders and researchers in pediatric hospital medicine.

 Our primary objective is to train physicians for a career in academic pediatric hospital medicine.
 Clinical skills are developed at Seattle Children's Hospital main campus and a community hospital in Olympia, WA.
 Scholarly activity and research are priorities and focus areas may include quality improvement, medical education, clinical research, patient safety, and informatics.
 Fellows may choose to complete a master’s certificate program in public health and epidemiology during their training, or take classes related to their focus area at the University of Washington.

 Clinical training is located primarily at Seattle Children’s main campus with opportunities for training in our regional community hospitals.
 Our clinical curriculum consists of 32 weeks of training divided over two years.
 We offer training in hospital medicine, care of the medically complex child, co-management, newborn care, community medicine and stabilization of the critically ill child.
-Fellows will complete 20 weeks of clinical time in year 1 and 12 weeks in year 2, with 8 weeks devoted to electives.
+Fellows will complete about half of their clinical time in year 1 and half in year 2, with 8 weeks devoted to electives.

 Clinical and Health Services Research

 Our program provides many opportunities for fellows interested in clinical or health services research.

 - May complete a Graduate Certificate in Maternal and Child Health, Comparative Effectiveness Research, Health Economics and Outcomes Research, or Health Informatics at the University of Washington School of Public Health.